dan-011/ClickerConn/README.md

-# ClickerConn
+# QenA
-This will be the repository for the ClickerConn website by Husky Developers
+This will be the repository for the QenA website by Husky Developers